AstrobioMike/AstrobioMike.github.io/unix/more-automation-power.md

 ---
 layout: main
-title: An introduction to startup files, aliases, and functions with some helpful things I like to setup
+title: An introduction to startup files, aliases, and functions with some helpful things I like to do with them
 categories: [unix, tutorial]
 tags: [unix,bash,bioinformatics,prompt,alias,startup files,functions,command-line,tutorial]
 permalink: /unix/more-automation-power